hassaanbinaslam/myblog_fastai_archived/_posts/2022-02-23-aws-policy-types.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Permissions-boundaries"><strong>Permissions boundaries</strong><a class="anchor-link" href="#Permissions-boundaries"> </a></h2><p><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_bound">Permissions boundaries</a> – Use a managed policy as the permissions boundary for an IAM entity (user or role).
+<h2 id="Permissions-boundaries"><strong>Permissions boundaries</strong><a class="anchor-link" href="#Permissions-boundaries"> </a></h2><p><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_bound">Permissions boundaries</a> – Use a customer or AWS managed policy as the permissions boundary for an IAM entity (user or role).
 That policy defines the maximum permissions that the identity-based policies can grant to an entity, but does not grant permissions.
 Permissions boundaries do not define the maximum permissions that a resource-based policy can grant to an entity.</p>

 </div>
 </div>